Tax Free Savings Account (TFSA)

 How the TFSA Works

-- Starting in 2009, if you are a Canadian resident aged 18 and older, you can save up to $5,000 every year in a TFSA.
-As of January 2024 the life time contribution room is $95,000
+• Starting in 2009, if you are a Canadian resident aged 18 and older, you can contribute every year to a TFSA.
+As of January 2025 the life time contribution room is $102,000 for those who were 18 as of 2009.

 How is a TFSA Different from a Registered Retirement Savings Plan?

-An RRSP is primarily intended for retirement.
+An RRSP is primarily intended for retirement but the TFSA can also be used for retirement.

 Both plans offer tax advantages.
 TFSA allows you to accumulate investment income tax-free within the account, bwhile growth in an RRSP is tax deferred.